-What You Need to Know About Fungal Acne & Benzoyl Peroxide
+What You Must Know About Fungal Acne & Benzoyl Peroxide

 If you’ve been dealing with acne-prone skin, then you’re probably already familiar with benzoyl peroxide.
 But what about fungal acne?